Join our webinar and get expert insights on how to pass LCP →

 Let’s break this definition down into its components.

 First, a Long Task is a task that runs on the main thread for longer than 50ms.
-Long Tasks block the main thread because while they’re running the browser can’t interrupt them.
-Even in the case of user input.
+Long Tasks block the main thread because the browser can’t interrupt them while they're running, even in the case of user input.

 Next, we need to understand a few things about the main thread.

 The main thread is the star of the show when it comes to visualizing (rendering) a page.
 The browser relies on it for a ton of things.